prometheus/proposals/proposals/0074-new-labels-values-api.md

 A value of 0 indicates that the server can determine the batch size, which may be variable.

-***cursor***
+***next_token***

-Note that cursor based pagination is desirable but not essential.
+Note that pagination is desirable but not essential to this proposal.

 Note that this parameter can only be used with the `limit` parameter.
-The request should fail if the `cursor` parameter is set with any other parameter.
+The request should fail if the `next_token` parameter is set with any other parameter.

 ***start/end***